3-D acini models of epithelial tissues

 The epithelium represents a major class of tissue architecture with unique functions.
-It serves as a regulator of mass transport, defense against pathogens, and source of mucosal extracellular matrix (ECM).
+It serves as a regulator of mass transport, defence against pathogens, and source of mucosal extracellular matrix (ECM).
 Dysregulation of the normal turnover of epithelial cells has been associated with several chronic diseases, including fibrosis and cancer.
 The current gold standard for studying epithelium function in vitro is the transwell culture.
 However, the lack of physiologically relevant dimensional cues and mismatched material properties between cells and polymer membranes can lead to unnatural epithelium morphologies and functions.
 Our proposed solution is to use 3-D epithelial acini (i.e., well-organized and polarized spherical epithelial structures) as a long-term and physiologically relevant epithelium model.
-Currently we are using this platform to model epigenetic and metabolic changes in during epithelial dysplasia, which characterized by progressive tissue disorganization and is the precursor to oral cancer.
-The goal is to understand the pathways and biomarkers present in the early stage of oral cancer progression, so that better diagnostic tests and treatments can be developed.
-This model will also be broadly useful in modelling other epithelial tissues in the airway and digestive track.
+Currently we are using this platform to model epigenetic and metabolic changes in during epithelial dysplasia, which is characterized by uncontrolled cell growth and progressive tissue disorganization.
+We are also developing new tools to help monitor changes of epithelial function in real-time in response to microbial attacks.
+The resulting model will be broadly useful for studying epithelial tissues, including airway and digestive track.

 Bio-printed human-microbe co-cultures